 To qualify for consideration, a written request for waiver, reduction or refund must be submitted not later than 180 days after such fee is due.

 How do I request a small business waiver and refund?
-To see if an applicant qualifies for a small business wavier of the biosimilar biological product application fee, they can submit Form FDA 3971 (Small Business Waiver and Refund Request) to CDERCollections@fda.hhs.gov
+An applicant should submit Form FDA 3971 (Small Business Waiver and Refund Request) to CDERCollections@fda.hhs.gov to see if they qualify for a small business waiver.

 Who should I contact with questions about how to submit a waiver, refund, or reduction request?